 Building from a Strong Foundation

 Programs should use community assessment data to establish selection criteria for enrollment.
 Criteria should prioritize children based on relevant family or child risk factors, including family income, homelessness, foster care, age, and eligibility for special education or early intervention services.
-Selection of over-income children is based on need and limited to 45% of a program's funded enrollment (45 CFR §1302.12).

 As part of their responsibility, program leadership should understand how community assessment data informs selection criteria.
 Families, staff, and community members guide the development of selection policies and procedures that prioritize equity.
 Communication takes place in a sensitive and culturally responsive manner.
 Internal technology, recordkeeping, and communication systems support the establishment of selection criteria.
 A ranked waiting list is actively maintained and used to fill openings in a timely fashion.